godwinKamau/simple-api2/README.md

 _Making use of the anilist API to find new anime based off of how trashy I'm feeling in the moment_

+Description: Users can input their preferences of genre, rating, and year to receive the top results from anilist in my slick css design.

 <hr>

 <img src="./Screenshot 2025-11-13 at 2.19.12 PM.png">